layer5io/istio-service-mesh-workshop/lab-9/README.md

 ![](img/meshery_initial_load_test.png)

-### 9.1.3 Initial test calls from client to server
+## 9.2 Configure circuit breaking
-Now that we have the needed service in place, it is time to configure circuit breaking using a destination rule:
+Now that we have the needed services in place, it is time to configure circuit breaking using a destination rule:

 ```sh
 kubectl apply -f - <<EOF